 - Lighting and extension cords.
 Please note: electrical hook-up is not guaranteed.
 Lighting should be planned in advance.

 - Please bring appropriate display materials and furniture.
-Taping, tacking, or nailing to Museum walls is strictly prohibited
+Taping, tacking, or nailing on to Museum walls is strictly prohibited.

 - Name tags

 Each vendor space ranges in size depending on location.
-Some booths are in and around Museum exhibits and vary in size.
+Some booths are in and around Museum exhibits varying in square footage.

 Vendor Booth Set-up Schedule

-- Vendors located in Fleischmann Auditorium may set up Tuesday through Thursday 9:00 AM-5:00 PM.
+- Vendors located in Fleischmann Auditorium may set up Tuesday, December 1 through Thursday, December 3, between the hours of 9:00 AM-5:00 PM.

-Please note that there will be an exclusive VIP shopping event on Thursday, November 29 from 5:30-8:00 PM.
+Please note that there will be an exclusive VIP shopping event on Thursday, December 3, 2020 from 5:30 to 8:00 PM.

 All booths must be set up by this time.

 Booth rental fee is $300.
 All participants are responsible for paying booth fees by check, in full and on time (fee due per acceptance with contract).
 In the event of cancellation, only 50% of the booth fee will be refunded.
 The Museum receives 25% of total sales.
 All sales are processed through Museum cash registers that will be located throughout the Museum halls.
 The Museum pays all sales tax, credit card processing fees, rentals, and advertising.